NewChromantics/PopMovieTexture_Release/Readme.md

 Known issues; (see issue tracker for most recent bugs/fixes)
 ======================
 - Android
-	- Audio decoding experimental (needs resampling for android defaults, not yet synchronised)
+	- Audio needs resampling from android project-default of 24000hz (Set your project audio settings to match the audio rate!)
 	- Files in APK limited to ~250mb (reports "file not found")

 - Ios
 	- Video camera support experimental
-	- Audio decoding experimental (not yet synchronised)
 	- No metal support
-	- iphone 5/4 not currently decoding
+	- iphone 5/4 not currently decoding (Though may just need very specific resolutions)
 	- Unity doesn't warn about H264 profiles/levels that are too high (just fails)
-	- Full 4K videos render green (or black if not using hardware backing), with no error
+	- Full 4K videos render green (or black if not using hardware backing), with no error.
+Even slightly smaller and it's fine.
 	- Pausing & resuming app sometimes breaks asset reader (if closed for > 5secs)
 	- 60FPS video decodes FASTER with non-opengl backing